magento/devdocs/guides/v2.0/payments-integrations/payment-gateway/payment-gateway-intro.md

 ### What is Magento payment provider gateway
 Magento payment provider gateway is a mechanism for your Magento store integration with payment service providers, so that you can create and handle transactions based on order details.

-The following diagram shows a simplified interaction flow between Magento sales management,  payment service provider, and payment provider gateway:
+The following diagram shows a simplified interaction flow between Magento sales management and external payment service provider using Magento payment provider gateway:

 ![Payment Gateway Interaction]({{site.baseurl}}common/images/payments-integrations/pg_interaction_flow.png)